VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 To qualify and successfully register for VOSB status with the federal government, an organization must meet all the following criteria:

-SDVOSB Requirements
+SDVOSB Certification Requirements

 • 51% owned by service-disabled veterans